obrunet/obrunet.github.io/README.md

 * Informations on Smart Cities, Grids, Buildings

 ## To do list
-- add tags for each post
-- add bikes post improved
 - author sidebar with kaggle link instead of twitter.
 - footer links : remove social medias.
 - Sample 404 page : add a funny image.
-- Add reversing eng posts & The Origin of Consciousness – How Unaware Things Became Aware
-- Create a category for books and resize images, also change the about page with links to reviews

 ## References / Credits